justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/README.md

 - Run the command `vagrant up` to start the virtual machine.
 - Once the machine is up and running, you can use `vagrant ssh` to connect to it.
 - When done, use `vagrant halt` to turn off the machine.
+- To clean up and remove the machine, use `vagrant destroy`.
+This step will remove the machine and all its data.

 ### About the Ubuntu Vagrantfile